-WordPress Review 2025: Is This Popular Platform the Best for Small Businesses?
+WordPress Review 2026: Is This Popular Platform the Best for Small Businesses?

-WordPress is a low-cost and effective way to start a blog or host a portfolio, but it may have too many plugins and restrictions for beginner ecommerce sites.
+WordPress.com is a low-cost and effective way to start a blog or host a portfolio, but it may have too many plugins and restrictions for beginner ecommerce sites.

 WordPress started as a blogging platform and continues to do that very well.
 Whether you want a free account to write down your thoughts into the ether of the internet or are building a basic website to showcase your work, WordPress has a variety of plans and features.

-Budding online entrepreneurs who want to launch their business quickly may find WordPress relies on too many plugins to be cost-effective.
+Budding online entrepreneurs who want to launch their business quickly may find that WordPress relies on too many plugins to be cost-effective.
 Plus, WordPress paywalls WooCommerce, which offers ecommerce and analytics plugins, so you can’t use the free plan to test whether the platform will work for your ecommerce website.

 We created a test WordPress website and edited it through the platform to experience what it’s really like for someone starting from scratch.
 Read on for our firsthand WordPress website builder review.